MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/moodle-azure-netapp-files-content.md

 Azure NetApp Files is built on a bare-metal fleet of redundant, solid-state hardware.
 The service operates without interruption, even during maintenance operations.
 For more information about resiliency, see [Fault Tolerance, High Availability, and Resiliency in Azure NetApp Files][Fault Tolerance, High Availability, and Resiliency in Azure NetApp Files].

-Azure NetApp Files has a guaranteed availability of 99.99%.
+Azure NetApp Files provides high availability for your stored data.
 For the Azure NetApp Files availability guarantee, see [SLA for Azure NetApp Files](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).

 <!--
 As the [Alternative deployments with Azure NetApp Files section](#alternative-deployments-with-azure-netapp-files) explains, you can make the solution more resilient.
 You can provide disaster recovery by adding a secondary region and using Azure NetApp Files cross-region replication.
 This functionality efficiently replicates the NFS volumes to a secondary passive region.
 During the unlikely event of a complete region failure, the application runs in that secondary region. -->